 The first committee meeting for incoming students is intended to allow new graduate students to meet with their committee members.
-There are no formal requirements for a presentation, however this is a good opportunity to discuss your future research plans and project, or courses that you plan on taking during your first year.
+This is a good opportunity to discuss your future research plans and project, or courses that you plan on taking during your first year.
 See Guidelines for first supervisory committee meeting for more information.

 Your Graduate supervisory committee must have a minimum of two tenure-track faculty who are full members in the MBB Department.
 This means Full/Associate/Assistant Professors and not Lecturer/Associate/Adjunct faculty.
 In addition to the two full members, you are free to include any number of MBB Lecturer/Associate/Adjunct members or non-MBB faculty.

 3. My senior supervisor is an associate/adjunct member of MBB.
 Do I have to find a full MBB member to serve on my supervisory committee?

 Yes, you need two full MBB members.
 See question 2.

 4. I just finished my first committee meeting and progress report.
 When will my next meeting be?
 What will I be required to prepare before each one?

 A due date of approximately one year later will be assigned.
 You will be notified of your due date by the Graduate Program Assistant.
 Failure to submit a report on the date specified without good reason will result in 2 successive warning letters.
 If a report is still outstanding, the student will be unregistered from classes until this requirement is met.